Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 url: '/sort-nextjs-blog-posts-by-date'
 ---

 Recently, I added a new article to my blog and quickly realised the blog post list was sorted alphabetically.
-I wanted the blog posts with the most recent date at the top instead of the having the post sorted alphabetcial order.
+I wanted the blog posts with the most recent date at the top instead of having the post sorted alphabetically.
 In this article, I share how to sort your blog posts by the most recent date.

 ### Convert the date string to a date object

 To sort the blog post by date, convert the date string variable to a Date Object.
-You can use Luxon to convert the date string into a Date object.
+You can use **Luxon** to convert the date string into a Date object.
 Luxon is an npm library that simplifies working with dates and times in JavaScript.
 Every blog post has a date string included in the post’s Front Matter.

 To sort the blog post by date, we need to convert the date string variable to a Date Object.

-Manually writing code that converts a date string to a Javascript Date object can be difficult and time consuming, I used **Luxon** to simplify the proccess.
+Manually writing code that converts a date string to a Javascript Date object can be difficult and time-consuming, I used **Luxon** to simplify the process.

 **Luxon** is an npm library that simplifies working with dates and times in JavaScript.